Boston Beer (SAM) Q2 2017 Results - Earnings Call Transcript

 Martin F. Roper - Boston Beer Co., Inc.

 What I can clearly tell you is we haven't looked at it other than to know it's a factor.
-I'm looking around the table and I'm getting some shakes of the heads of maybe $0.05 impact is too great.
-So let me take that as sort of the consensus you hear is that the impact is somewhere between $0.00 and $0.05 (28:13), and probably if you were in the midpoint, you wouldn't be too far off.
+I'm looking around the table and I'm getting some shakes of the heads that maybe a 5% impact is too great.
+So let me take that as sort of the consensus you hear is that the impact is somewhere between 0% and 5%, and probably if you were in the midpoint, you wouldn't be too far off.

 Vivien Azer - Cowen and Company, LLC